AAfify1/DIYHire/LatestBuild/ReportSections/Introduction.md

 ## Project Management: SCRUM Embedded Unified Process

  The Unified Process or UP was developed in the 1990s and is a pragmatic and tested method for carrying out the development of a software system and was designed specifically for use with UML.
-Essentially, it is a process by which the who, what, and when of a development can be determined.
-[2] The three main principles of the UP are:
+Essentially, it is a process by which the \textit{who, what, and when} of a development project can be determined [2].
+The three main principles of the UP are:

  \begin{itemize}
   \item The development process should be driven by use-cases and risk assessment
-  \item Components related to the Warehouse management.
-It manages which tools are available and in which quantity.
   \item The development process should emphasize a quality system architectural model
   \item Software should be developed via step-wise completion of subprojects and continuous refinement through iteration
 \end{itemize}

 Within each iteration, five workflows are explicitly defined by the UP.
-These are requirements, analysis, design, implementation and testing.
-(UP book) The broader project lifecycle is also covered in the UP and is made up of four distinct phases which are inception, elaboration, construction and transition.
-Within each of these phases, multiple iterations should take place to suit the projects needs.
+These are Requirements, Analysis, Design, Implementation and Testing [2].
+The broader project lifecycle is also covered in the UP and is made up of four distinct phases which are Inception, Elaboration, Construction and Transition.
+Within each of these phases, multiple iterations should take place to suit the project's needs.
 Figure 1.2 illustrates how all of the elements of the UP are tied together into a single project lifecycle.

 \begin{figure}[H]
       \centering